Symphony No. 4 (Shostakovich)

 The Symphony No. 4 in C minor, Op.
-43, composed by Dmitri Shostakovich between September 1935 and May 1936, after abandoning some preliminary sketch material.
+43, was composed by Dmitri Shostakovich between September 1935 and May 1936.
+He had made an earlier, unrelated draft in 1934, but eventually abandoned it.
 In January 1936, halfway through this period, Pravda—under direct orders from Joseph Stalin—published an editorial "Muddle Instead of Music" that denounced the composer and targeted his opera Lady Macbeth of Mtsensk.

 Despite this attack and the political climate of the time, Shostakovich completed the symphony and planned its premiere for December 1936 in Leningrad.
 After rehearsals began, the orchestra's management cancelled the performance, offering a statement that Shostakovich had withdrawn the work.
 He may have agreed to withdraw it to relieve orchestra officials of responsibility.

 The symphony was premiered on 30 December 1961 by the Moscow Philharmonic Orchestra led by Kirill Kondrashin.

 Instrumentation

 Shostakovich uses a large orchestra requiring over one hundred musicians.
 It is scored for the following instruments: